This machine is an artificial body, ensuring donated livers stay alive.

-By keeping a liver fully functioning at a cosy 37 degrees Celcius, it makes sure that blood, oxygen, and everything else continues to pump into the liver.
+By keeping a liver fully functioning at a cosy 37 degrees Celsius, it makes sure that blood, oxygen, and everything else continues to pump into the liver.
 This is crucial for transplant surgeries, when organs have to travel (in style) from one hospital to another.

 Usually livers are preserved on ice before they’re transplanted, and this forces surgeons to race against the clock because of the short preservation time (only 6-9 hours).
 This cold state also means that surgeons can’t tell if the liver will work in the body, forcing them to be so cautious they discard many suitable ones.